mattambrogi/react-django-blog/README.md

 # React Django Blog

-Simple blogging platform build with React on the frontend and Django Rest Framework on the backend.
+A blogging platform built with a React frontend and Django Rest Framework backend.
+I used this project as a deep dive into React and building applications with API based backends.

+## What it is
+This is a simple feed based blogging platform.
+Users can create an account and write blog posts which will then be shown on the main feed.
+Users have profile pages where their posts are displayed and can be managed if they are logged in.

+## Why I built it
+I had built a number of monolithic Django apps and a few very simple apps with React / DRF.
+I wanted to build something slightly more complex that would teach me about token based authentication and managing state and permissions in React.

+## Features
-Users can:
+Users can
-* Sign up, login
+- Create an account
-* View a feed of all posts
+- View a feed of blog posts from all users
-* Add, update, and delete their own posts
+- Add, edit, and delete posts from the feed for which they are the author
-* Navigate to invidiual pages for each post
+- Navigate to profiles for each user
+  - Edit and delete posts directly from their own profile
-* Navigate to profiles for each user
+- Navigate to invidiual pages for each post

-I used this project to teach myself the basics of React.
-Some features of React that I explored during this project include:
+  - Edit and delete posts from detail page if they are the author

+## Technologies
+- Django Rest Framework
+  - dj-rest-auth
+- React
+ - Hooks
+ - Router
+ - Context

+## Learnings and reflections

+This project allowed me to gets hands on experience with many core parts of React.
+I now feel comfortable diving into React code.
+Building this exposed me to:
 * Passing props between components
-* Using data from a REST API
+* Managing state
-* React hooks: useEffect, useState
+* Using hooks: useEffect, useState
 * Context API
-* Cookies
+* Using Cookies for state information
 * React Router
+* Using data from a REST API
+* Token based authentication
-* Conditional views and permissions
+* Conditional views and permissions (i.e. only see edit button if author)
-* Conditional routing
+* Conditionally routing depending on previous page (i.e. back button takes user feed or profile depending on they accessed blog post)